mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 ## Images lazy loading

-To improve performance (especially on homepage, with a lot of images, mostly below the fold) there is [`vanilla-lazyload`](https://github.com/verlok/lazyload) included out of the box.
+To improve performance on image heavy pages (ie. homepage, search results, listing with a lot of images) there is [`vanilla-lazyload`](https://github.com/verlok/lazyload) included out of the box.

-It is included, configured and initialized in `app.js` - feel free to customize it to your needs.
+It is included, configured and initialized in the `app.js` - defaults are sensible, but feel free to customize it to your needs.

 ## npm scripts